Endedman/solenox-crm/README.md

 # Solenox.SRVManager

 > For experts: during login you can use this credentials: admin > end56905 (it has role 3 (max)) or tester > end56905 (role 1, which can be used for all actions).
 Role 0 used by other users, it can not be used for MC server management!
+ALSO: please download archive with images and place img folder to static

 > *"We just wanted to make the life of the owners of clean minecraft servers a little easier"* - Solenox development department